 Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 1-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 5-2013, f. & cert. ef.
-11-1-13
+7-21-08

 580-060-0005

 Definitions

 All capitalized terms in chapter 580, division 60 have the meanings set forth in OAR 580-061-0010 unless the context requires otherwise or except as stated.

 Stat.
-Auth.: ORS 351
+Auth .: ORS 351

 Stats.
 Implemented:

 Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
 7-21-08

 580-060-0010

 Comprehensive Plan Coordination

-Each of the Public Universities will maintain a long-range campus development plan covering all real property under its control and management.
-The combined Public University plans will be known as the Oregon University System Comprehensive Plan.
-Institutional plans, and revisions thereof, will be approved by the President and by the Chancellor or designee.
+Each of the Institutions will maintain a long-range campus development plan covering approved campus boundaries, including real property that is not contiguous to the main campus.
+The combined Institutional plans will be known as the Oregon University System Comprehensive Plan.
+Institutional plans will conform to OAR chapter 660, division 30 of the Land Conservation and Development Commission, which includes, but is not limited to, conforming the Institutional plans to regulations of the applicable local jurisdiction.
+Institutional plans will be approved by the Institution President and by the Chancellor or designee.
 The Chancellor or designee will approve revisions to the campus boundaries.

 Stat.
-Auth.: ORS 351
+Auth .: ORS 351

 Stats.
-Implemented:

-Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
+Implemented: Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 1-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 5-2013, f. & cert. ef.
-11-1-13
+7-21-08

 580-060-0015

 Records

-Each OUS Public University will maintain the official records of all documents that affect real property under its control and management.
+The Office of Capital Construction, Planning, and Budget of the Chancellor's Office will be the official record keeper for all documents that affect real property under the control of the Board.
 Documents affecting real property include, but are not limited to, all instruments that acquire, transfer, sell, or alter the character of land.
+All documents will be provided by Institutions to the Office of Capital Construction, Planning, and Budget in a timely manner.

 Stat.
-Auth.: ORS 351
+Auth.: ORS 351 Stats.

-Stats.
 Implemented:

-Hist.: OSSHE 5-2008(Temp), f. & cert. ef.
+Hist .: OSSHE 5-2008(Temp), f. & cert. ef.
 2-19-08 thru 8-16-08; OSSHE 9-2008, f. & cert. ef.
-7-21-08; OUS 1-2013(Temp), f. & cert. ef.
-4-10-13 thru 9-30-13; OUS 5-2013, f. & cert. ef.
-11-1-13 580-060-0020 Purchase of Real Property (1) All purchases of real property will be for the present or future development of the Public University.
-(2) Legal title to all real property purchased must be taken and held in the name of the State of Oregon.
-(3) The President is delegated the authority to execute conveyances for the purchase of real property after the following have been performed to satisfaction of the President: (a) Obtain at least one appraisal by a licensed and experienced real estate appraiser estimating the fair market value; (b) Complete an environmental assessment and determine that any risk associated with the real property is reasonable; (c) Determine that sufficient ongoing revenues are available to operate and maintain the property (4) If the consideration for the purchase is \$5,000,000.00 or more, the President must receive the prior approval of the State Board of Higher Education or an appropriate standing committee of the Board.
+7-21-08 580-060-0020 Purchase of Real Property All purchases will be in the name of the State of Oregon.
+All instruments acquiring title to real property must be executed by the Board President and Board Secretary in accordance with ORS 351.150.
+All purchases will be for the present or future development of the Institution.
+(1) The Institution President has the authority to approve purchases of real property after obtaining at least one appraisal by a licensed and experienced real estate appraiser estimating the fair market value if the consideration is less than \$1,000,000.
+The Institution President must ensure that an environmental assessment has been completed and that any risk associated with the real property is reasonable under the circumstances and OUS Systemwide legislative expenditure limitation has been obtained prior to approving the purchase of real property (2) For the purchase of real property where the consideration exceeds \$1,000,000, the Institution President or designee must: (a) Obtain at least one appraisal by a licensed and experienced real estate appraiser estimating the fair market value, and (b) Obtain prior approval of the acquisition by the Chancellor or designee, and (c) Complete an environmental assessment and confirm that any risk associated with the real property is reasonable under the circumstances, and (d) Obtain Legislative limitation, if required.

+(3) All purchases of real property will comply with the applicable requirements of ORS Chapter 270.
 Stat.
-Auth.: ORS 351 Stats.
+Auth .: ORS 351 Stats.
 Implemented: